 A large number of functions are available when writing Scripts.
 The available functions are described in:

 Binary Templates have a syntax similar to scripts, but allow a file to be parsed into a number of variables.
 Scripts can be used to modify the variables that are defined in Templates.
-See Template Basics for an introduction to using Templates.
+See Writing Templates for an introduction to using Templates.